raiherrada/lux-tickets-project/README.md

 ## 🎨 Features

-- **Responsive modal form**: Enter your full name, email, and upload a profile picture.
+- **Modal form**: Enter your full name, email, and upload a profile picture.
 - **Custom ticket generation**: Generates a ticket with your name and circular avatar.
 - **Animated loading sequence**: Fun messages before showing the ticket.
 - **Audio control**: Background music plays on first interaction, with a sound button for toggling.